miguel-negrao/WFS-BEA7-Scripts/WFS BEA7 README.txt

 		2 - If you see the files in finder but not in the open dialog of WFSCollider, then quit WFSCollider and start it again.
 		2 - reboot WFS pc (do the shutdown scripts and then start it up again from the physical button).
 		3 - contact maintenance.
-	3 - I don't head any sound.
+	3 - I don't hear any sound.
 		1 - Are all servers green in the WFSCollider gui ?
 If not make sure the WFS PC is running.
 		2 - Are the white panel's amplifiers turned on ?
 If not, turned them on !
-		3 - Are you sure are playing something through the system ? run :
+		3 - Are you sure you are playing something through the system ? run :
 			WFSServers.default.multiServers[0].servers[0].meter
 			and see if there is output in the servers, you can change 'servers[0]' from 0 to 5 to see all the 5 servers.